Win-Win Mortgage®

 This structure is commonly used when families want predictability, long-term accountability, and a clear path for equity to build over time.

-- Seller-financed family home sales
+- seller-financed family home sales

-- Long-term family financing with regular monthly payments
+- long-term family financing with regular monthly payments

 Gift Mortgage ® (Interest-Only)